 However, as the old witticism goes: “Just because you’re paranoid doesn’t mean that someone isn’t out to get you.”
 If after you evaluate the origin of your fears you still feel that something is amiss, cautiously examine the following.

-When I am on talk radio and someone calls with a question about a potentially straying mate, I ask about three missing matters – time, money, and affection.
+When I am on talk radio and someone calls asking how they can know if their husband or wife is having an affair/cheating, I ask about three missing matters – time, money, and affection.

 Unfortunately, with current technology, time spent with a paramour does not have to be time away from the home or office.
 Therefore, missing time may not be time away; it may be time spent in the same house with you or coworkers, but private enough to facilitate communication with someone else.